conduktor/conduktor-docs/src/pages/changelog/Gateway-3.8.0.md

 * In order to efficiently reuse gateway kms keys for secret Ids a new configuration option called `maxKeys` has been added to `config/kmsConfig/gateway/`.
 It should be set to a number larger than the expected number of secret Ids.
 * `masterKeyId` on `config/kmsConfig/gateway/` is now validated and can not use template variables.

+These are breaking changes.
+Any messages encryted with 'gateway' KMS type in the preview version (Gateway 3.7.0) will not be decryptable in version 3.8.0.

 [Find out how to configure the Gateway KMS](/gateway/interceptors/data-security/encryption/encryption-configuration#gateway-kms).

+### New features

+#### Support for Delegated authentication using OAUTHBEARER mechanism
+It's now possible to use `GATEWAY_SECURITY_PROTOCOL=DELEGATED_SASL_xxx` when using the `OAUTHBEARER` mechanism.
+By default, Gateway will use the `sub` claim as the principal name.
+You can override this by setting the `GATEWAY_OAUTH_SUB_CLAIM_NAME` environment variable to the claim you want to use as the principal name.
+If you are using OAuth support on Confluent Cloud, as another option you can set the `GATEWAY_OAUTH_USE_CC_POOL_ID` environment variable to `true` to use the identity pool ID as the principal name.

+#### Support for Delegated authentication using AWS_MSK_IAM mechanism
+It's now possible to use `GATEWAY_SECURITY_PROTOCOL=DELEGATED_SASL_xxx` when using the `AWS_MSK_IAM` mechanism.
+Gateway will use the AWS access key ID as the principal name.